Dr. Theis's Recommended Daytime Lubrication Products

 By regularly practicing eyelid hygiene, patients can reduce symptoms of dry eye, enhance tear quality, and support overall eye comfort.

-Dr. Theis's Recommended Warm Compresses
+Dr. Theis's Recommended Compresses

 Eyelid hygiene, including the use of heat, is crucial for managing dry eye because it helps maintain the health of the meibomian glands, which play a key role in producing the oily layer of the tear film.
 These glands can malfunction due to chronic dry eye, abnormal blinking, inflammation, hormones, and down regulation from the nervous system.